 About Stan Freeman

 .
-Stan Freeman spent nearly 30 years as a journalist before retiring in 2010.
+Stan Freeman was a journalist for nearly 30 years before retiring in 2010.
 He spent most of those years as the science and environmental writer for the Springfield Republican of Springfield, Mass.
-However, his articles have appeared in more than two dozen other publications, including the San Francisco Chronicle, Chicago Sun-Times, Seattle Times, New Orleans Times-Picayune, Houston Chronicle, and St. Louis Post-Dispatch.
+However, his articles have appeared in more than forty other publications, including the San Francisco Chronicle, Chicago Sun-Times, Seattle Times, New Orleans Times-Picayune, Houston Chronicle, and St. Louis Post-Dispatch.
 He's won awards for both science and environmental writing, including the U.S. Environmental Protection Agency’s award for environmental reporting in New England and the “Audubon A” award from the Massachusetts Audubon Society.
 He is a graduate of Cornell University and a native of New York Freeman studied fiction writing in the MFA program at University of Massachusetts and held a fiction writing fellowship from the Massachusetts Council on the Arts and Humanities.

 About Mike Nasuti